Other Authors Who Have Similar Views

 Brené Brown

 Brené Brown, in books like Daring Greatly and The Gifts of Imperfection, takes a very different angle by focusing on vulnerability and connection.
 While Singer emphasizes stepping back from emotions to observe them, Brown encourages people to lean into their emotions and experiences, fostering courage and authenticity.
 Her perspective is deeply rooted in emotional intelligence and relational growth rather than spiritual detachment.
+She teaches that shame, the fear of being unworthy or not enough, is a universal experience that can isolate people and prevent them from engaging fully with life.
+Overcoming shame involves cultivating self-compassion, and reaching out for support,

 Yuval Noah Harari